thesisproject2017/smartmobily/README.md

-# Project Name:Smart Mobily
+# Smart Mobily

-> Pithy project description
+> Mobile phone platform where users can find the latest information on the newest phones and communicate with others to solve their problems.

 ## Team